 Cold Spring is a decidedly white-collar village, with fully 90.24% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cold Spring is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Cold Spring who work in management occupations (13.55%), office and administrative support (12.45%), and art, media, and design (11.95%).

 Of important note, Cold Spring is also a village of artists.
 Cold Spring has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cold Spring’s character.

-A relatively large number of people in Cold Spring telecommute to their jobs.
-Overall, about 7.86% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.86% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Cold Spring is that it can take a long time to commute to work.
 In Cold Spring, the average commute to work is 39.84 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.

 Despite being a small village, Cold Spring has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 The citizens of Cold Spring are among the most well-educated in the nation: 49.93% of adults in Cold Spring have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.